shamirlabs/docs/docs/testnet/intro.md

 ---
-title: Testnet instructions
+title: How to Begin Operating on Diva Testnet
-description: This introduction details the process of how to participate in the Diva Alpha testnet
+description: This introduction provides details of the process, and how to participate in Diva Operator Testnet.
 hide_table_of_contents: false
 ---